rubybeaches/virtual-clipboard/README.md

 ### Requires AutoHotkey
 This is an AutoHotkey script, make sure you have the program AutoHotkey installed. https://www.autohotkey.com/

+Orignal script was written in v1, but is currently compatible with v2

 # Virtual Clipboard
 The VirtualClipboard script creates a skeuomorphic virtual clipboard for storing saved text clippings.
 It works by automatically saving (Ctrl + C) & (Ctrl + X) keyboard actions to a list,